jimvdl/rs-cache/README.md

 The minimum supported `rustc` version is `1.41`.

 This crate is passively maintained.
 Additional features will be implemented once they are needed for my own server.
+The public API of this crate is still evolving due to constant discoveries and overhauls to improve the overal usage.
 __If you require a certain feature feel free to open an issue.__

 ## Usage